 - Medicare Part D is prescription coverage that can be added on to the government’s Part A and Part B plans or a Part C plan.
 Part D plans can also be added to Private-Fee-for-Service plans and Medicare Medical Savings Account plans.
 Generally, you can sign up for Medicare 3 months before your 65th birthday.

-Medicare Advantage programs are governed by the Centers for Medicare & Medicaid Services, or CMS.
-CMS dictates what insurance companies can charge and sets rules about how they can market their plans.
-Medicare rates plans using a 5-star system based on categories such as customer service and quality of care.
+Medicare Advantage (MA) programs are governed by the Centers for Medicare & Medicaid Services, or CMS.
+CMS dictates what providers can charge and sets rules about how they can market their plans.
+Medicare Advantage plans use a 5-star system based on categories such as customer service and quality of care.
 Generally, a plan must be rated 3 stars or higher to be considered credible.

 Average Medicare Insurance Costs

+Medicare plan options today come in all flavors.
 HMO and HMO-POS plans are health maintenance organizations that are made up of a network of doctors and hospitals you must choose from.
 If you want to see a specialist, you’ll usually need a referral.
-HMOs are also focused on preventive health and maintenance.
-Preferred Provider Organizations (PPOs) have a large network of doctors and hospitals who all agree to established rates.
+HMOs tend to be highly focused on preventive health and maintenance.
+Preferred Provider Organizations (PPOs), one of the options, generally have networks of doctors and hospitals who all agree to established rates.

-Here are some sample rates for both types of health plans:
+Here are some sample rates and out-of-pocket maximums for 2021:

 What Impacts Medicare Rates